As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Utah

-Utah is, without a doubt, the best state in the U.S. to find magnetite specimens.
-They are everywhere in this state, but let’s start in its Salt Lake regions!
-In Box Elder County, plenty of mines in Willard have unearthed magnetite specimens.
+Utah is undoubtedly the best state in the U.S. for finding magnetite specimens.
+They are abundant across the state, but let’s start in the Salt Lake region!
+In Box Elder County, many mines in Willard have unearthed magnetite specimens.

-When it comes to Salt Lake County, it’s probably the best place in the state to start your adventure.
-You can find magnetite in the many area mines around Alta or the Big Cottonwood mining district here.
+Salt Lake County is probably the best place to start your adventure.
+You can find magnetite in the numerous area mines around Alta or the Big Cottonwood mining district.

 In Summit County, you can find magnetite in the mining district, where several mines and mine dumps are present.
-In the western regions of Utah, starting in Juab County, you can find magnetite in the area mines around Desert Mountain.
+In the western regions of Utah, starting in Juab County, magnetite is found in the area mines around Desert Mountain.

-The Fish Springs is also worth checking out, as you can find gold or silver.
-At Spor Mountain, many area claims and mines are worth checking out.
+Fish Springs is also worth checking out, as you can find gold or silver.
+At Spor Mountain, many area claims and mines are worth exploring.
 In Millard County, head to Twin Peak and explore the region.

-If you are located in Sevier County, or plan to visit it, don’t skip the Henry mining district, as there you can find various types of minerals at Antelope Range.
+Don’t skip the Henry Mining District if you are in Sevier County or plan to visit.
+There, you can find various minerals at Antelope Range.

-If you can visit the Colorado River in Kane County or Garfield County, don’t hesitate to check the placer deposits for magnetite and gold.
+If you can visit the Colorado River in Kane County or Garfield County, check the placer deposits for magnetite and gold.

-Iron County is a befitting name because you can find lodestone and magnetite here at Three Peaks or Iron Peak.
+Iron County is aptly named because you can find lodestone and magnetite at Three Peaks or Iron Peak.
 Remember, where there is hematite, there is also magnetite!
-Lastly, you can also find magnetite in San Juan County, in the Brumley Ridge area.
+Lastly, you can find magnetite in San Juan County, in the Brumley Ridge area.

-TIP: For a complete rockhounding guide in Utah, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Utah.

 North Carolina

-North Carolina is a prosperous state regarding minerals, including magnetite.
+North Carolina is a prosperous state in terms of minerals, including magnetite.
 If you live or plan to visit this state, start your journey in the western territories.
 Head straight to Bullhead Mountain, as the area mines here are filled with magnetite and gem-quality kyanite specimens.

-Magnetite crystals can be found at New River and outcrops near Ennice.
+Magnetite crystals can be found at New River, and outcrops are near Ennice.
 Check out Helton Creek as well, and search for magnetite in the area near the mouth.
 At Horse Creek, you can also find magnetite.

 If you plan to visit Higdon Mountain, visit the southern area near U.S. 64.
 You can find magnetite and opal here.
 Bryson City is another excellent place to find magnetite and other valuable minerals.
 Search the general area to the north, especially near Deep Creek Church.

 In Central North Carolina, you can find magnetite at Catawba.
 The quartz seams four miles to the east near the railroad.
-In Winston-Salem, search for magnetite in the area of quarries and pits.
+In Winston-Salem, search for magnetite in the quarries and pits area.

 Clubb Mountain is a fantastic place to visit, and you will have plenty of mines and rock exposures to search, or you can try your luck at Crowder’s Mountain.
 Lastly, Gold Hill is an area with plenty of quarries and mines.
 Here, you can find gold, as well as magnetite.